 "None of us saw this coming," said parent Jennifer Harrison.

 "I think all families are probably feeling some pain from the extra money that it's cost them to try to find daycare for the children because they're out of school," said parent Nikki Ray.

-Once the contract agreement is approved, lawsuits filed against the teachers for defying a judge's order to return to work will be dropped.
+Now that the contract agreement has been approved, lawsuits against the teachers for defying a judge's order to return to work have been dropped.